DECODA offers two distinct analysis modes. You can switch between them using the toggle at the top of the chat input.

 Analysis Perspectives

-In your settings, you can choose from five analysis perspectives that shape how the AI communicates its findings:
+In your settings, you can choose from four analysis perspectives that shape how the AI communicates its findings:

 - Professor - Educational explanations that teach concepts alongside findings